christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Say you bought Word 2019.
 Then you only receive the executable and no more.
-You have no insight into how the thing you bought works because Microsoft keeps the source code private.
+You have no insight into how the thing you bought works because Microsoft keeps the source code secret.
 There's no way of modifying the product you bought in any way.
 Only Microsoft can change Word.<br />
 What if you got Open-Source LibreOffice Writer instead?